aptech/docs/docs/xlswrite.rst

     :param file: name of :file:`.xls` or :file:`.xlsx` file.
     :type file: string

-    :param range: the starting point of the write, e.g. "A2".
+    :param range: Optional input, the starting point of the write, e.g. "A2".
 Default = "A1".
     :type range: string

-    :param sheet: sheet number.
+    :param sheet:  Optional input, sheet number.
 Default = 1.
     :type sheet: scalar

-    :param vls: specifies the conversion of GAUSS values or characters into Excel® empty cells and special types (see Remarks).
+    :param vls:  Optional input, specifies the conversion of GAUSS values or characters into Excel® empty cells and special types (see Remarks).
 A null string results in all GAUSS missing values and null strings being converted to empty cells.
 Default = null string.
     :type vls: null string or 9x1 matrix or string array